 With the Slavery Abolition Act came naval actions against slavers, which were treated as pirates, and the deposing of African leaders that supported the slave trade.

-The Slave Ship Wrecks
+The Slave Shipwrecks

-Some accounts suggest a third ship, the Gambia, yet confirmation of such a named ship can’t be reconciled with historical records kept by the British at the time, and Gambia may have referred to the origin of the slaves on either the Trouvadore or the Esperenza.
+Some accounts suggest a third ship, the Gambia, also wrecked, yet confirmation of such a named ship can’t be reconciled with historical records kept by the British at the time, and Gambia may have referred to the origin of the slaves on either the Trouvadore or the Esperanza.
 Thousands of ships have sunk in the Turks and Caicos, often with very little or no details having been recorded, so it’s possible that such a vessel sunk, and then relatively few survivors were quietly assimilated into local populations.

-Many of the location and islands names in the Turks and Caicos had European and Anglican influence, often being named after Loyalist plantation and land owners that originated from Commonwealth territories.
+Many of the location and island names in the Turks and Caicos had European and Anglican influence, often being named after Loyalist plantation and land owners that originated from Commonwealth territories.
 Two outliers in the country are found on Middle Caicos: Bambarra, and Nongatown, and these two settlement site names may have originated from African languages or culture.
 Bambarra with its corresponding Bambarra Beach is one of the three settlements on Middle Caicos (the other two being Conch Bar and Lorimers), and Nongatown is an abandoned village site on the north coast.

-Life in the Caicos Islands after Slavery
+Life in the Caicos Islands After Slavery

-An interesting array of industries were attempted, including sisal planting, guano mining, sea sponge gathering and farming, lobster and turtle canning, cattle ranching, and wrecking, yet these ventures only provided moderate income to a relative few, and none became a catalyst for a strong economy in the Caicos Islands.
+An interesting array of industries was attempted, including sisal planting, guano mining, sea sponge gathering and farming, lobster and turtle canning, cattle ranching, and wrecking, yet these ventures only provided moderate-income to a relative few, and none became a catalyst for a strong economy in the Caicos Islands.